 LASA is fortunate to have two college counselors to help juniors and seniors (counselors will meet with juniors starting second semester) and their families as they prepare for the college admissions process.
-They will coordinate on-campus college recruiter visits (over 200 colleges to come LASA during the course of the year), the Naviance college access system, secondary school reports, financial aid and scholarships.
+They will coordinate on-campus college recruiter visits (over 200 colleges visit LASA during the course of the year), the Naviance college access system, secondary school reports, financial aid and scholarships.
 Additionally, each student at LASA is assigned an academic counselor who can assist in the college admissions process.
 The English IV classes have built into the curriculum the composition of college essays during the first semester.
 The school hosts one night in the second semester during the junior year for parents to hear college scholarship and financial aid information and then one night during the senior year first semester for parents as a forum to ask questions and to ask for assistance.

 I AM INTERESTED IN TAKING ATHLETICS AT LASA.
 HOW DO I DO THAT?

 LASA offers athletics in the period (during the school day) and outside of the school day.
-Typically, football, volleyball, basketball – both boys and girls, and baseball are during the school day.
+Typically, football, volleyball, boys and girls basketball, and baseball are during the school day and after school.
 All other sports are outside of the school day.
 If students want to take the previously mentioned sports, during the school day, they would specify that on their choice sheets.
 If students want to participate in athletics but not during the school day (regardless of the sport), they need to communicate that on their choice sheets.
 More information will be shared by the coaches in future communications.
 There is also a choice sheet meeting in late March or early April where this information will be shared with students and families.

 MY CHILD CANNOT ATTEND NEW STUDENT ORIENTATION.
 WHAT SHOULD WE DO?

 Email the Ninth Grade Assistant Principal, firstname.lastname@example.org.
 It is expected that all students attend as they will meet their cohort of students, they will receive their textbooks, chromebooks, badges, lockers, tour the school, & meet some of the school staff so please make every attempt to attend orientation.